What are Autoimmune Diseases?

 Adhere to prescribed medications and follow-up appointments.

-Maintain a healthy diet low in salt, protein, and potassium to reduce kidney workload.
+healthy diet low in salt, protein, and potassium to reduce kidney workload.

 Stay hydrated but avoid excessive fluid intake.